PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-01-04-email-script.md

 Any script in the main repository can source the `send-mail.ps1` and execute the function it contains, that may look like this.

-> I include the throw because I sometimes forget to clone the submodule
+> :pencil: I include the throw because I sometimes forget to clone the submodule

 {% gist 0aa71ecd634f0112251b5119a30b84ba load.ps1 %}